SwissDataScienceCenter/renku/docs/how-to-guides/admin/deploying-renku.rst

      --timeout 1800s

 During deployment you can check the Renku pods being started.
-If deploying for the first time, GitLab and Keycloak take around 15 minutes to get started.
-It is normal to see other pods of components that depend on these to be in a `CrashLoopBackOff` state.
+If deploying for the first time, Keycloak, Postgres and Redis can take some time to get started.
+It is normal to see other pods of components that depend on these to be in a `CrashLoopBackOff` state and restart a few times during this time.

 Once all the pods are correctly running or completed, a `GitLab Runner <prerequisites/gitlabrunner>`_ can be configured.